 When you change the headlight on your Grand Cherokee, it is important to not touch the glass part of the bulb with your fingers because the oil from your fingertips will cause that part of the bulb to burn hotter, which significantly shortens the life of the bulb.

-Burnt out brake lights increase your chance of getting rear ended - check and change yours today2003 Jeep Grand Cherokee Laredo 4.0L 6 Cyl.
+Odd electrical problems that come out of nowhere can often signify a blown engine fuse - check and change yours here!2003 Jeep Grand Cherokee Laredo 4.0L 6 Cyl.